The purpose of this page is to try and document all the different people who have ever tried out on vocals for The Soft White Underbelly.

 Yeah, that's correct...
 We did a lot of the blues songs that we'd been doing, some Blues Project... we did some Bo Diddley, Spoonful, some Jimmie Reid, "Bright Lights Big City", but we also played original music, we did this song "Rain is Falling" which was a song that Allen and I wrote together, "Can't Judge a Book by its Cover", that was another one... that was a big popular number...

-I haven't seen any mention anywhere that Buck sang anything more than background vocals, so that's why his name is currently absent from this list of main vocalists...
+I haven't seen any mention anywhere that Buck sang anything more than background vocals at that time, so that's why his name is currently absent from this list of main vocalists...

 Somehow - and I've never heard how this came about, but presumably it had something to do with John Wiesenthal - but within a month after forming the SWU, they were roped in to back Steve Noonan at his 20 October 1967 gig at Stony Brook.